inputlogic/next-starter/README.md

 ## Run the API

-Now that you're frontend is running, you'll need an API.
+Now that your frontend is running, you'll need an API.
 Setup the [Django API Starter](https://github.com/inputlogic/django-api-starter).

 ## Learn More